mosaicml/examples/examples/end-to-end-examples/sec_10k_qa/README.md

 ### Local setup

-All that is needed for local setup is to install a few dependencies.
+All that is needed for local setup is to install a few dependencies, as the only thing you will be running locally is the final application.
+Everything else will be run through the MosaicML platform.
 ```bash
 python -m venv examples-10k-venv
 source examples-10k-venv/bin/activate